siddharthal/siddharthal.github.io/_pages/about.md

     <p>Urbana,IL,USA</p>

 social: true  # includes social icons at the bottom of the page
-news: true  # includes a list of news items
+news: fakse  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 ---
  I am a Ph.D. student in the Department of Computer Science at the University of Illinois at Urbana Champaign, advised by Prof. Jimeng Sun.
 My broad research interests include: